-As women age and go through menopause, many experience changes in their bodies, including thinning eyebrows.
+As women age through menopause, many experience body changes, including thinning eyebrows.

-In this article, we’ll explore hair loss, thinning eyebrows, and menopause (along with other causes of eyebrow thinning), what you can do to address the issue, and some tips on the best way to achieve fuller brows.
+In this article, we’ll explore hair loss, including sparse, thinning eyebrows, and menopause (along with other causes of eyebrow thinning), what you can do to address the thinning eyebrows due to menopause, including the best products to help treat thinning eyebrows, tips to achieve fuller brows.

 This post may contain affiliate links.
 Read disclosure here